Last modified: Feb. 9, 2020, 8:37 a.m.

 The young caterpillar makes an oval to rectangular blotch mine, measuring a few mm, from where it makes the first tube.
 Subsequently, it constructs a second tube at the leaf edge in a way the tube gets a sawn dorsal keel.
-Later on, the caterpillars simply make fleck mines which are strikingly white in the beginning!
+Later on, the caterpillars simply make blotch mines which are strikingly white in the beginning!

 See also bladmineerders.be.

 The first case is cut out of an oval mine in the centre of the leaf.
 Later on, the other cases are constructed with cut out material along the leaf margin and, therefore, have a serrate dorsal keel.
 The larva lives from August till May, hibernating in between.